 Pinterest alone has enough ideas to make your head spin.
 Of course, decorating for a girl’s room is drastically different from a boy, but both will need a little extra organization.
 Either way, check the size bed their dorm will provide.
 They are usually those extra-long twin beds and many stores start selling these sheet sets over the summer just for this purpose.
 The bed-in-a-bag can be a great choice as it provides many pieces at once – and they all match.
 In addition, though, we highly recommend a mattress encasement.
 It protects from bugs, allergies and who knows what else.
 Some kids appreciate a mattress topper of some sort; remember this is where they will be living (and sleeping) for months at a time.
 A fun throw pillow or two is always fun.
 My son wasn’t particularly interested in the throw pillow, but he liked the UF blanket someone gave him for graduation, which both dressed up his bed and was useful.

 There are so many clever things to help organize these days.
 Consider buying bed risers as they can give students extra storage space under their bed (perhaps an under-the-bed box or some plastic drawers at the least).
 Some kids like to put a mini-fridge under there too.
 Check to see if their dorm provides one.
 There are fun ottomans that provide both storage and extra seating space for when their friends come to hang out.
-Check to see if the dorm provides a hutch over their desk, but if not they can be bought easily too.
+Check to see if the dorm provides a hutch over their desks, but if not they can be bought easily too.
 They will need a place for their books, a printer, a desk lamp, or even a microwave or coffee maker.
 There are clever little shelves that attach to the side of the bed that are rather useful to hold their phone, glasses, drinks, etc.